Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Experimental methods

-The CNC (cellulose nanocrystal high sulfonic group content, freeze‐dried (CNC-HSFD), Cellulose Lab) was \G{dispersed} in ultrapure water (Milli-Q, Merck) as a birefringent material. \R{There are many birefringent materials, such as tobacco mosaic virus \citep{hu2009flow}, milling yellow \citep{pindera1978characteristic}, CNC \citep{lane2024two}, and KaleidoFlow \citep{noto2020applicability}.
-Our group examined several birefringent materials, and selected CNC-HSFD as a high-sensitivity example from among the materials currently available. }
+The CNC (cellulose nanocrystal high sulfonic group content, freeze‐dried (CNC-HSFD), Cellulose Lab) was dispersed in ultrapure water (Milli-Q, Merck) as birefringent material.
+There are many birefringent materials, such as tobacco mosaic virus \citep{hu2009flow}, milling yellow \citep{pindera1978characteristic}, CNC \citep{lane2024two}, and KaleidoFlow \citep{noto2020applicability}.
+Our group examined several birefringent materials, and selected CNC-HSFD as a high-sensitivity example from among the materials currently available.

+The concentration of the CNC was set to 3 wt\%.
+In this condition, concentration regime is classified to semi-dilute regime by Doi-Edwords theory (\cite{doi1988theory}).
+The average length $l$ and diameter $d$ of CNC are 175 nm and 12.5 nm, respectively (catalog by Cellulose lab), and the volume concentration $\phi_{vol}$ is 2.0\% based on the density of CNC (1,500 kg/m$^3$, Safety Data Sheet from Cellulose lab) and that of water (998 kg/m$^3$).
+Then, the number density $n$ = 4$\phi_{vol}$ /($\pi ld^2$) becomes $9.4\times10^{20}$. \cite{doi1988theory} define a concentration regime for rigid rod-like polymers: the condition $n \lesssim n_1 \simeq 1/l^3$ means dilute, and the condition $n_1 \lesssim n \lesssim n_2 \simeq 1/dl^2$ is semi-dilute regime, while the condition $n_2 \lesssim n$ indicates concentrated regime.
+According to their definition, $n_1 = 1.0\times10^{20}$ and $n_2= 4.3\times10^{21}$ in our condition.
+Therefore, our condition is classified semi-dilute regime because of high aspect ratio.
+If the CNC concentration is less than 3 wt\% under our conditions, the flow birefringence becomes too weak to detect and is hidden within the noise.

-The concentration of the CNC was set to 3 wt\%. \R{If the CNC concentration is less than 3 wt\% under our conditions, the flow birefringence becomes too weak to detect and is hidden within the noise.} The CNC suspension was sonicated using a homogenizer (UX-300, Mitsui Electric) to ensure that the particles were \R{homogeneously dispersed}.
+The CNC suspension was sonicated using a homogenizer (UX-300, Mitsui Electric) to ensure that the particles were homogeneously dispersed.
 Ultrasound treatment was applied for 400 s (on time: 5 s, off time: 10 s, set time: 200 s $\times$ two sets) at 40 \% power in an ice bath to prevent overheating.

-The shear viscosity was measured by a rheometer (MCR302, Anton Paar) \G{equipped} with a cone-plate (CP50-0.5, Anton Paar) at 20${}^\circ$C (Fig. \ref{fig:shear_vis}), as controlled by a temperature system in the rheometer.
-Before sonication, the CNC suspension exhibited pronounced shear-thinning due to the CNC particles. \R{After} sonication, the shear-thinning of the CNC suspension was suppressed and the shear viscosity had decreased, as observed in a previous study \citep{shafiei2012rheology}.
+The shear viscosity was measured by a rheometer (MCR302, Anton Paar) equipped with a cone-plate (CP50-0.5, Anton Paar) at 20${}^\circ$C (Fig. \ref{fig:shear_vis}), as controlled by a temperature system in the rheometer.
+Before sonication, the CNC suspension exhibited pronounced shear-thinning due to the CNC particles.
+After sonication, the shear-thinning of the CNC suspension was suppressed and the shear viscosity had decreased, as observed in a previous study \citep{shafiei2012rheology}.

-\B{The shear-thinning property of the working fluid was considered in the stress tensor (Eq. \eqref{eq:stress_tensor}) by fitting the shear curve measured by the rheometer.
-The Carreau--Yasuda model \citep{yasuda1981shear} was introduced for fitting and the following parameters were used to obtain the theoretical flow birefringence from the measured data: }